Scholarships and Bursaries

 What is the difference between a scholarship and a bursary?

 Academic and music scholarships are awarded on a strictly competitive basis and parental income is not taken into account.
 The system of bursaries enables Westminster School to offer free places or places at reduced fees to boys and girls who do well in our entrance examinations but whose parents cannot afford the full fees.

 A number of means-tested bursaries up to 100% of the day fees are available at 13+ or 16+ entry.
 They are awarded on the basis of academic ability and financial need.
 To be eligible a child and a child’s parent(s) must be a British citizen or citizens of the EEA or Switzerland, AND must also live in London.
 We aim to act as sensitively as possible and very few members of staff and none of the other pupils will be aware that a boy or girl is receiving financial assistance.
 When a full bursary is awarded it will cover the cost of uniform, equipment and compulsory school expenditures

-Please note that candidates requiring a visa to study in the UK must be able to demonstrate to the UK Border Agency that his or her parents have sufficient funds to cover the cost of one year's tuition and living expenses.
+Please note that candidates requiring a visa to study in the UK must be able to demonstrate to UK Visas and Immigration (UKVI) that his or her parents have sufficient funds to cover the cost of one year's tuition and living expenses.

 Bursaries are awarded only to candidates whose parents would not be able to afford the full fees.

 To see if you are eligible for a bursary please click here.

 Please note that there are no 16+ scholarships.